marknicholas15/marknicholas15/README.md

 - 👋 Hi, I’m @marknicholas15
-- 👀 I’m interested in Data Science
+- 👀 I Work as a Data Scientist
 - 📫 You can reach me on LinkedIn - "https://www.linkedin.com/in/mark-nicholas-akyapogu/"

 <!---